danuo/rocket-meister/README.md

 #### These are the key features:
 * **Gym environment with various settings.** For detailed configuration options, see below.
 * **Playable by humans.** Rendering and interaction is implemented through `pygame` library and can be accessed by the script `start_human.py`.
-* **Policy training with various reinforced learning algorithms** The environment can be trained with various agents, such as SAC, PPO and ARS.
+* **Policy training with various reinforcement learning algorithms** The environment can be trained with various agents, such as SAC, PPO and ARS.
 Agent training is implemented with the `ray` library and can be accessed by the script `start_training.py`.
 * **Export of frames and replays** The environment can export rendered frames with the `export_frames` environment keyword.
 Replays can be exported with export_states flag.
 Multiple replays can later be rendered to create a video.
 To render multiple replays, use the script `start_replay_renderer.py`.
 * **Level Generator** The environment features a level generator to prevent overfitting during training.
 One can achieve a high level of generalizsation with the trained policy.
 Use the level generator to generate random levels by setting `env_name` to 'random' inside the `env_config`.
 <p align="center">